Influencer Cartels: Online Appendix: Data Collection

 \subsection{Photos from First Posts}

 We collected a photo from a single Instagram post for each user.
 For cartel members, we use the first post each cartel member posted to the cartels.
 For non-cartel members, we select their closest post within a symmetric time window to the cartel member’s post they commented on.
 The photos were downloaded in February and March in 2024.
 We were able to get the photos for only 16,693 (79\%) cartel members and 9,269 (95\%) non-cartel users.
 The reason why we did not get photos for 21\% of the cartel members is the same as for the comments, that in the two years the posts were either deleted or made private.
 Similarly, due the delay, we did not get photos for 5\% of the non-cartel users.

-In the end, we were left with 5244 authors whose first post was in general cartels and 3751 authors whose first post was in topic cartels.
+In the end, we were left with 5244 authors whose first post was in general cartels and 3751 authors whose first post was in topic cartels (including 488 authors that appear in both categories).
 Therefore, the percentage reduction due to data limitations was similar for general cartels and topic cartels.
 Thus we have no reason to expect that the data collection affected different cartel types differently.